Mihail Belchev

-Mikhail Ivanov Belchev (Михаил Иванов Белчев) (born 13 August 1946) is a Bulgarian singer, songwriter, poet and director.
+Mihail Ivanov Belchev (Михаил Иванов Белчев; 13 August 1946 – 6 April 2026) was a Bulgarian singer, songwriter, poet and director.

-Biography
+Life and career

-Mikhail Belchev was born in Sofia, Bulgaria.
-He studied for 4 years at High Mining and Geological Institute in Sofia.
-He studied also at Saint Petersburg State Theatre Arts Academy of Theatre Arts, where he specialized in television directing.
+Mihail Belchev was born in Sofia, Bulgaria on 13 August 1946.
+He studied for four years at High Mining and Geological Institute in Sofia.
+He also studied at Saint Petersburg State Theatre Arts Academy of Theatre Arts, where he specialized in television directing.

 He wrote either the music or the lyrics, and sometimes both, for songs that have become eternal Bulgarian hits (The Boulevard, At the First Roosters, In 10 Years, I will continue to sing, Not everything is Money, My Friend, and many others).

-He is the author of music for theater productions and films.
-Author of several poetry collections.
+Belchev was the author of music for theater productions and films.
+He is also the author of several poetry collections.

-Belchev is a two-time winner of the Grand Prix of the Golden Orpheus Festival.
+He was a two-time winner of the Grand Prix of the Golden Orpheus Festival.
 He received first prizes at the festival for his songs in 1984, 1990, 1998.
 In 1996 he also received a prize for his entire career.
 First winner of the national literary award "Georgi Dzhagarov" (2004).
 Honorary citizen of Sofia (2004).
 Holder of the Order of Saints Cyril and Methodius with a necklace (2010), and Order of Stara Planina (2018).

+Belchev died in Sofia on 6 April 2026, at the age of 79.